VikParuchuri/classified/README.md

 This repository will classify LLM training data by quality, similar to the phi paper.
 It can be used to summarize dataset quality, filter a dataset, or train custom classifiers.

 You can classify according to multiple *lenses* (see the `app/lenses` folder for examples).
 Each lens rates the data in a different way, according to your needs.
-Currently, it supports the `learning_value` and `code_quality` objectives.
+Currently, it supports the `learning_value`, `code_quality`, and `textbook_quality` objectives.
 You can easily add your own lenses to classified.

 ## Install